-The Trustees expect their investment managers, where appropriate, to have taken account of financially material considerations, including environmental, social and governance (ESG) factors as part of their investment analysis and decision-making process.
+The Trustees expect their investment managers, where appropriate, to have taken account of financially material considerations, including environmental, social and governance ('ESG') factors as part of their investment analysis and decision-making process.

-The Trustees review, from time to time, each investment manager's policies in respect of financially material considerations.
+The Trustees review, from time to time, each investment manager's policies in respect of financially material considerations and are satisfied they are consistent with the above approach.